A New Model for Medical Education

 The school has four “value domains” that are interwoven throughout the four-year curriculum.

-These value domains—and —are addressed in each block, rotation, and clinical experience.
+These value domains—basic science, clinical science, research, and health systems science and interprofessional practice—are addressed in each block, rotation, and clinical experience.

 They also drive our educational goals and objectives, ensuring a solid foundation in the basic and clinical sciences, the development of clinical skills, and experiences in every major clinical discipline.